Top tips for choosing private health insurance

 4. Learn how private health insurance can impact tax and your long term costs

-Conversely, there are also levies imposed on people who don’t have appropriate levels of cover:
+Conversely, there are also levies imposed on people who don’t have appropriate levels of cover depending on their circumstance; including, for example:

 • Lifetime Health Cover loading (LHC).
 People who don’t take out and maintain private hospital insurance by 1 July after their 31st birthday will pay more for hospital cover when they do take it out.
-The LHC loading is 2% of your hospital insurance premium for each year you didn’t hold cover from the age of 30 (e.g. 35-year-olds pay a 10% loading).
+The LHC loading is 2% of your hospital insurance base premium for each year you didn’t hold cover from the age of 30 (e.g. 35 year olds pay a 10% loading).

 • Medicare Levy Surcharge (MLS).
-High-income earners are subject to a surcharge of up to 1.5% of their taxable income (depending on the income threshold they are in) on top of their income tax if they don’t hold valid hospital cover.
+High-income earners are subject to a surcharge of up to 1.5% of their taxable income (depending on their income threshold) on top of their income tax if they don’t hold valid hospital cover.
 This is separate from the Medicare levy, which most taxpayers pay regardless of whether they have insurance or not.

 5. Think about what life stage you’re at when choosing health insurance